renoki-co/befriended/readme.md

 ### Filtering followed/unfollowed models
 You can filter your queries using scopes provided by this package to filter followed models, if you plan, for example, to create a news feed, or if your user wants to find new people, you can filter the unfollowed models.
+Make sure your model uses the `Rennokki\Befriended\Scopes\CanFilterFollowingModels` trait for filtering following models and/or `Rennokki\Befriended\Scopes\CanFilterUnfollowedModels` for filtering unfollowed models.

 ```php
 $bob = User::where('username', 'john')->first();
 $alice = User::where('username', 'alice')->first();